John Irving Bentley: Discovery of Bentley's remains

-All that was left of the aged doctor was the lower half of his right leg with the slipper still on it.
+All that was left of Bentley was the lower half of his right leg with the slipper still on it.
 The rest of his body had been reduced to a pile of ashes in the basement below.
 His walker lay across the hole in the floor generated by the fire.
 The rubber tips on it were still intact and the nearby bathtub was barely scorched.
 Gosnell ran from the building to get help.
 He reached the gas company office screaming "Doctor Bentley's burned up!" to his colleagues.
 They later stated that he looked as white as a sheet.

 Theories

 The first theory put forward was that Bentley had set himself on fire with his pipe, but his pipe was still on its stand by the bed in the next room.
-Perplexed, the coroner could only record a verdict of 'death by asphyxiation and 90 percent burning of the body.'
+Perplexed, the coroner could only record a verdict of "death by asphyxiation and 90 percent burning of the body."

 Joe Nickell, in his book Secrets of the Supernatural, gives an account of this event he got from Larry E. Arnold's article "The Flaming Fate of Dr. John Irving Bentley," printed in the Pursuit of Fall 1976.
 Nickell mentions that the hole in the bathroom floor measured 2½ feet by 4 feet, and details the remains as being Bentley's lower leg burned off at the knee.

 Nickell mentions that Bentley's robe was found smoldering in the bathtub next to the hole, and that the broken remains of "what was apparently a water pitcher" were found in the toilet; he adds that the doctor had dropped hot ashes from his pipe onto his clothing previously (which "were dotted with burn spots from previous incidents"), and that he kept wooden matches in his pockets which could transform a small ember into a blazing flame.

 Nickell believes that Bentley woke up to find his clothes on fire, walked to the bathroom, and passed out before he could extinguish the flames.
 Then, he suggests that the burning clothes ignited the flammable linoleum floor, and cool air drawn from the basement in what is known as "the stack effect" kept the fire burning hotly.